-The themes of understanding in a time of global unrest were a focal point for the album “War,” whose title was inspired by the various worldwide conflicts at the time.
+The themes of understanding in a time of global unrest were a focal point for the album "War", the title of which was inspired by the various worldwide conflicts at the time.
 "War" stormed the charts and became a huge commercial success, while knocking Michael Jackson's "Thriller" from the top and becoming the band's first number-one album in the UK.

-So, next time you hear “New Year’s Day” being played in a bar this time of year you’ll know the real story behind the song.
+So, next time you hear "New Year’s Day" being played in a bar around the end of year, you’ll know the real story behind the song.

 * Originally published January 2015.